 "We are delighted that Nogi has been recognized with this award” said Alykahn Kachra, Managing Director at Country Court Care “I am very proud of her and the team at Westfield Nursing Home.
 We are delighted to be a part of LinCA and have the opportunity to recognise and celebrate the achievements of the brilliant care workers, nurses and leaders in our sector.”

 Nogi was nominated by Suria Webb, Area Manager at Country Court Care “I am so pleased that Nogi has been recognized for her exceptional leadership skills and determination in caring for her residents, especially those with dementia.”
 Said Suria.

-At first his behaviour was very challenging, despite being bed bound, he did a lot of damage to his bed and room.
-However, the staff were determined work with him and with support of his GP they slowly started to see improvements in his health.
-When he arrived, he was severely under-weight and not eating properly, however within a few months he’d gained 10kg and was eating a more balanced diet.
+At first, his behaviour was very challenging, despite being bed-bound, he did a lot of damage to his bed and room.
+However, the staff were determined to work with him and with support of his GP they slowly started to see improvements in his health.
+When he arrived, he was severely under-weight and not eating properly, however, within a few months, he’d gained 10kg and was eating a more balanced diet.

 Through one-to-one sessions with staff his cognitive function improved, he started to recognise individual staff members and remember their names.
 Six months later he is a different person, he is calm and through gentle chair-based exercise has started to weight bear and now plans to start walking again.

 With the right care and support in place his dementia has receded, he enjoys days out and activities and looks forward to daily visits from his family.
 He has built up a special friendship with the Home’s Maintenance man Alex, who takes time to sit and talk with him and they’ve built a real rapport and friendship.